KarimDarwish/WienerLinien.NET/README.md

     var wlContext = new WienerLinienContext("yourApiKey");

 Then you can already start :)
-As Wiener Linien don't provide all Stations in their API, we had to grab them from their csv files and parse them ourselves (see JsonGenerator folder).
+As Wiener Linien don't provide all stations in their API, we had to grab them from their csv files and combine/parse them to JSON ourselves (see JsonGenerator folder).

-The stations are used to get the RBL Id for them, which is used to retrieve Realtime Data.
+The stations are used to get the RBL Id for them, which is required to retrieve Realtime Data.

 To get all stations: